cal-cs184-student/sp22-project-webpages-axmmisaka/proj1/writeup.md

 This site best viewed with Netscape Navigator: ![nostalgia](images/nostalgia.png)

 ## Overview
-In this project, a simple rasterizer is made.
+In this project, a simple rasteriser is made.
 Overall, four main topics which we learnt are involved and used: point-in-triangle test (for task 1 and task 2), homogeneous coordinate systems and transformations within (task 3), and barycentric coordinates (for task 4, 5, 6), and texture filtering/mipmap (for task 5, 6).
 Overall, in all tasks expect task 3 (which is mainly linear algebra), we do two things: determine if a point in buffer, which depends on supersampling rate, should be drawed, and if it is to be drawn, determine what colour it should be.

 ## Task 1